 If you have your heart set on moving to the District this year you’re probably already feeling a bit overwhelmed.
 The high costs of living along with innumerable options may leave you with more questions than answers.
 Perhaps, you know someone loving DC or you have read about the unique culture.
 Either way, you recognize the singular qualities DC possesses.
-There is a lot more about Washington, DC than meets the eye.
+There is a lot more about moving to Washington, DC tahn meets the eye.
 Delve into the nitty gritty details to find the benefits and burdens for DC dwellers.

 Not quite a city mouse?
 Read more to check out our top 5 nearby suburbs.